 The Building Code of Australia requires all new homes and extensions to have a termite management system in place in all states (except Tasmania, where the termite risk is negligible).

 Homes built after July 1995 must have a 'durable notice' of treatment fixed to a prominent position in the building (near the meter box or the entrance to a crawl space), listing the:

 If you're building a new home or doing a substantial renovation, be sure to put in appropriate physical or chemical barriers.
 Some can be retrofitted but it's easier to install them during construction.

 Physical barriers are permanent, non-toxic and don't require much, if any, maintenance or renewal.
 They won't kill termites, but will deter them from gaining access to your home.

 There are four types of physical barriers:

 - Termite shields (also called ant caps) don't prevent termite activity but bring it into the open, as it's easier to detect their mud shelter tubes on the metal caps.

 - Woven stainless steel mesh or finely graded stone particles can be installed in a concrete slab and cavity walls around pipe openings and the like, so termites can't get through these concealed entry points.

-- Reticulation systems involve piping fitted under slabs and around the edges of a building with access points for injection of insecticide.
+- Reticulation systems involve piping fitted under slabs and around the edges of buildings with access points for insecticide injections.